5 min read · Design

 Boothbay Blue pairings that work

-When NOT Boothbay Blue
+When NOT to choose Boothbay Blue

-How Boothbay reads in different regions
+How Boothbay reads across California regions

 Boothbay Blue character